Fabio012119/contacts-app/README.md

 1. tailwindcss: For styling (https://www.npmjs.com/package/tailwindcss)
 2. tailwind-merge: This package helps you merge tailwind classes so that your IDE doesn't have long classNames attributes (https://www.npmjs.com/package/tailwind-merge)
 3. zod: This package is used to define schemas in your TS app and infer them (https://www.npmjs.com/package/zod)
+4. jest: This package is used for writing unit tests (https://www.npmjs.com/package/jest)